 A great agency will check in with you often about your satisfaction.
 But if that’s not the case, it’s important that you speak up so that everyone can realign and get back to meeting your business goals.

 Read more: How Hiring an Inbound Marketing Agency Promotes Company-Wide Alignment

 We’ve worked with a lot of incredible clients over the years.
 Here are some of our favorite questions to answer.
 And while these are great to ask before you begin an engagement, your agency should be prepared to answer them during any stage of your relationship.

-For a complete list of questions to consider before hiring an inbound marketing agency, check out this blog post.
+Check out this blog post for a complete list of questions before hiring an inbound marketing agency.
 We've included an interactive PDF download you can print as well.

 It happens often.
 You work with an agency but then, for one reason or another, it just doesn’t work out.
 We wrote about this topic comprehensively in this guide right here.
 If you are transitioning from one agency to another, here are some key tips to keep in mind: